-Lisa Jenkins Turnipseed is the McKinney-Vento Homeless Liaison at COA and she can be reached at lienkins@carolusonlineacademy.org.
-Please email any dispute involving your student's eligibility for McKinney-Vento designation to Mrs. Jenkins Turnipseed.
+Jackie Reed is the McKinney-Vento Homeless Liaison at COA and she can be reached at ireed@carolusonlineacademy.org.

 TITLE I, Youth in Foster Care

 The Every Student Succeeds Act (ESSA) establishes guidelines to ensure school access, improved educational outcomes, and enhanced academic stability for children and youth in foster care.